BASEBALL PLAYERS CARDS

 In the 1980s, the card industry underwent a revival as collectors from the 1950s-60s generation rekindled their childhood hobby.
 Companies experimented with oddball materials like plastic, wood, and foil to attract this new collector base.
 The arrival of high-grade rookie cards of future Hall of Famers like Cal Ripken Jr. and Kirby Puckett ushered in a new era.
 Meanwhile, the advent of the National Sports Collectors Convention in Atlantic City helped facilitate trading, networking, and record-setting sales between enthusiasts.
 Michael Jordan’s iconic 1984-85 Fleer rookie card, considered one of the most valuable trading cards ever printed, helped spark mainstream interest.

-Read also: AVERAGE COST OF BASEBALL CARDS
+Read also: 1967 TOPPS BASEBALL CARDS PSA

 In the 1990s, speculation and investment replaced childhood collecting as the dominant baseball card culture.
 The arrival of superstar rookies like Ken Griffey Jr. and collections featuring full teams or league sets drove demand and prices to new heights.
 Overproduction and a subsequent crash in the market cooled mainstream interest by the late 90s.
 Still, dedicated collectors continued to seek out their favorite players and chase elusive vintage cardboard.